Gayathri948/gap_dolls/gapdolls/README.txt

 Sucessfully done authentication by following the steps.
 After that i have pushed the file.
 I have created database then server then web app in azure and linked my github account....
-...published to azure ......but I faced difficulty to publish... my project version is not supported coz I downloaded preview version....
-Installed community version...and again did the project ...then tried to deploy ......successfully published.
+...published to azure ......but I faced difficulty to publish... ...then tried to deploy ......successfully published.

 20240312.
 2035
-Tried authentication......and successfully finished..............
+Tried authentication......and successfully finished.............

 20240312.
 0156.
 Started authentication....ended up with lot of error...solved successfully...finally I got admin( where admin can edit delete papers) and user account ( view only)..........
 Now tried to open the published link ..but got an http error....tried a alot to solve this...again started new app service in azure and tried... successfully deployed.
 I have changed Admin details due to some issues....Here is the new Credentials

+Panthini :

+Created account on assure.
+Got 100$ credit.
+Then I helped Arti and Gayatri to sign up the account.
+Edit readme.

 Admin account